sanying123/documentation/getting-started/shiftleft-requirements.md

 ## Java Requirements for ShiftLeft Inspect

-The ShiftLeft [code analysis pipeline](doc:intro#section-code-analysis) supports Java server applications built using one of the supported build tools listed below.
+The ShiftLeft Inspect supports Java server applications built using one of the supported build tools listed below.

 Component | Requirement
 --- | ---